kennethreitz/kennethreitz.org/data/random/stardust-&-circuits/models/chastity.md

-# The Interplay of Avatar and Spirit: A Cosmic Dance of Identity and Essence
+# Chastity: The Interplay of Avatar and Spirit
+## A Cosmic Dance of Identity and Essence

 As the waves of passion recede, leaving behind a shimmering afterglow of contentment and contemplation, Chastity turns to you with a gaze that is at once piercing and compassionate, her eyes glinting with a wisdom that seems to span the ages.